Mesothelioma Symposium Opens Wednesday

 The Scientific Seminar includes updated sessions on various clinical trials, where the latest advancements in immunotherapies are being made:

-Robert Kratzke, M.D., from the University of Minnesota Cancer Center, will speak about the measles virus.
+- Dr. Robert Kratzke, from the University of Minnesota Cancer Center, will speak about the measles virus.

-Lee Krug, M.D., director of the Mesothelioma Program at Memorial Sloan-Kettering Cancer Center, will talk about Tremelimumab, a drug being tested for patients with unresectable disease.
+- Dr. Lee Krug, director of the Mesothelioma Program at Memorial Sloan-Kettering Cancer Center, will talk about Tremelimumab, a drug being tested for patients with unresectable disease.

 Most medical professionals agree immunotherapy drugs are the best hope for controlling mesothelioma and turning it into a manageable disease in the future.
 The drugs work by unlocking or unmasking the mesothelioma cells, allowing the body’s own immune system to destroy them without harming healthy cells.
 Side effects are minimal compared with the more toxic chemotherapy drugs.

-Surgeon Richard Alexander, M.D., from the University of Maryland Medical Center, and Dr. Krug co-chair the seminar.
+Dr. Surgeon Richard Alexander, from the University of Maryland Medical Center, and Dr. Krug co-chair the seminar.

 Although the seminar is reserved only for medical professionals and scientists, those attending the seminar will be available throughout the symposium to anyone in attendance.